Megwana/battleship01/README.md

 # Credits

-The general structure of the game is based off of Pranjal Dev's Battelship game.
+The general structure of the game is based off of Pranjal Dev's Battleship game.
 However, I have made changes to create my own game.
 ### [Pranjal Dev](https://copyassignment.com/battleship-game-code-in-python/)